Deep camaraderie, open communication.

 In a fast paced, conflictual world, it is difficult to find an anchor that keeps us centered on what is most important and draws us to live in ways that are personally authentic, intentional, compassionate and spiritually sustaining.
 This on-going Eremos offering provides an opportunity to explore the rich tradition of Benedictine spirituality as a way to enrich the spiritual depth and meaning of our lives and as a guide to everyday living.

-- The shape of the day – seeking balance
+- Wednesday, May 20 The shape of the Day – a time for every purpose

 this call to create within ourselves